-The Seminary seeks to develop students in this degree program in areas of Concepts, Competence, Calling, and Character:
+The Seminary seeks to develop students in this degree program in the following ways:

 - Calling.
-Graduates will identify, develop, and use their abilities to advance the Church’s mission to worship and serve Jesus Christ.
+Graduates will identify, develop, and use their abilities and spiritual gifts to advance the church’s mission to worship and serve Jesus Christ.

 - Character.
-Graduates will demonstrate integrity in their research, writing, and personal lives.
+Graduates will serve the church with evident Christian character and integrity in their personal and professional lives.

-Students must complete the 60 semester hours of coursework as outlined below with a cumulative GPA of 3.0 or higher.
-The program is a cohort model to be completed in two years of fulltime study.
-Sometimes students need to take a semester off due to life events, and it should be noted that students must complete the program within six years or courses will expire and must be taken again.
+Students must complete the 60 hours of coursework as outlined below with a cumulative GPA of 3.0 or higher.
+The program is a cohort model to be completed in two years of full-time study.
+Students must normally complete the program within six years.
 While advanced standing is available to students already holding appropriate theological degrees, the State-mandated courses are taught on a two-year cycle and there is no availability for directed study.